themsaid/ibis/readme.md

 Ibis Next is a powerful tool for effortlessly creating digital books (e-books) in EPUB and PDF formats.
 With Ibis Next, writers can concentrate on crafting content without worrying about formatting.
 The content is authored in Markdown format, allowing for simplicity and flexibility.

 Ibis Next seamlessly handles the conversion process, ensuring a hassle-free transition from Markdown to the correct EPUB and PDF formats.
-Embracing markdown streamlines the writing process and enhances collaboration and ease of editing, making it an ideal choice for authors seeking efficiency and a focus on content creation.
+Embracing markdown streamlines the writing process and enhances collaboration and ease of editing, making it an ideal choice for authors seeking efficiency and focusing on content creation.

 Get ready to revolutionize your eBook creation process with Ibis Next!

-The Ibis project was created by Mohamed Said.
+Mohamed Said created the Ibis project.
 The sources of the Ibis project are https://github.com/themsaid/ibis.
-We want to say thank you to Mohamed for creating this tool.
+Thank you to Mohamed for creating this tool.
 Ibis was used to create [Laravel Queues in Action](https://learn-laravel-queues.com), an eBook Mohamed published in August 2020.
 [Click here](https://learn-laravel-queues.com/laravel-queues-in-action.zip) for the sample.

-Why we forked the repository: to speed up the process of supporting PHP 8.2, **PHP 8.3**, **Laravel 10**, **Symfony 7**, **Commonmark 2**, and other dependencies upgrades.
+We forked the repository to speed up the process of supporting PHP 8.2, **PHP 8.3**, **Laravel 10**, **Symfony 7**, **Commonmark 2**, and other dependencies upgrades.
-With *Ibis Next* we added also the **support for generating the EPUB format**.
-So with *Ibis Next* you can create your markdown files and then export them into PDF and EPUB for better compatibility with your devices and software.
+With Ibis Next, we also added the **support for generating the EPUB format**.
+So, with Ibis Next, you can create Markdown files and export them into PDF and EPUB for better compatibility with your devices and software.

 ## Installation

-Before you begin, ensure that you have PHP 8.1 or above installed on your system, and make sure that the gd extension is enabled in your `php.ini` file.
+Before you begin, ensure that you have PHP 8.1 or above installed on your system, and ensure the gd extension is enabled in your `php.ini` file.

 ### Installing ibis-next locally

 To quickly get started with building your eBook locally, follow these steps:

-If you want to start quickly to build your eBook you can:
+If you want to start quickly to build your eBook, you can:

 1. Create a new empty directory via the `mkdir` command and navigate into it: